jvamvas/fastChrF/README.md

 * `aggregate_chrf` does not output individual scores for each reference.
 Instead, it outputs an **aggregate score across references**.
 * The output has shape `(batch_size, num_hypotheses)`.
 * The aggregate score is **not equal** to the average of the individual scores, nor is it equal to standard multi-reference ChrF.
-See below for a formal description.
+See our paper for a formal description.

 ## Function Signatures